JayGreentree/pjs-media-manager/README.md

 # pjs-media-manager
-Wordpress plugin for managing and displaying media.
+WordPress plugin for managing and displaying media.